Last week, President Obama introduced a plan to deliver free Community College tuition to all Americans. Is it the right call?

 Still More to the Answer

 “Community colleges are the core and the centerpiece of the US higher education system.
 Dropout rates are way too high.
-I believe that with the appropriate use of technology and the appropriate focus on the student experience, we can actually materially affect those dropout rates.”
+I believe that with the appropriate use of technology and the appropriate focus on the student experience, we can materially affect those dropout rates.”

 “This will ultimately determine the competitiveness of the United States in the World.
 If we can’t solve this problem, we will decline in competitiveness.”
 How do you feel about Obama's plan?
 Let us know in the comments below!